Rockies vs. Dodgers: Odds, spread, over/under - September 26

 Rockies vs. Dodgers Betting Odds, Run Line and Total

-Take a look at the odds, run line and over/under for this matchup on individual sportsbooks.
+Take a look at the odds, run line and over/under for this matchup available on multiple sportsbooks.

 |Dodgers Moneyline